niallcleur/data/README.md

 Welcome to my AWS, data analytics and machine learning portfolio!

-This repository showcases a selection of projects demonstrating my technical skills in data analysis, machine learning, cloud computing, and data visualization.
+This repository showcases a selection of projects demonstrating my technical skills in data analysis, **data preprocessing, machine learning, cloud computing, and data visualization.**

 ---